Discover how cotangent relates to tangent in trigonometry

 ]

-If we take the reciprocal of the tangent function, we express cotangent in terms of tangent:
+if we take the reciprocal of this function, we can express cotangent (cot) as:

 [